nodejs/node/doc/api/http.md

 requests.
 This also results in periodic TCP `SO_KEEPALIVE` requests from the client to the server.

-When a socket is closed, whether by the user, or alternatively by the server, it is removed from the pool.
-Any unused sockets in the pool will be marked so as not to keep the Node.js process running (see [socket.unref()]).
-It is good practice, however, to [`destroy()`][] a client `Agent` when it is no longer in use, so that the sockets will be shut down.
+When a connection is closedby the client or the server, it is removed from the pool.
+Any unused sockets in the pool will be unrefed so as not to keep the Node.js process running (see [socket.unref()]).
+It is good practice, however, to [`destroy()`][] a client `Agent` when it is no longer in use, because unused sockets consume OS resources.

 Sockets are removed from an agent's pool when the socket emits either a `'close'` event or an `'agentRemove'` event.
 This means that if